ibm-cloud-docs/satellite/config-clusters-satconfig.md

 Choose from the following options.

-* **Admin access when you create a {{site.data.keyword.satelliteshort}} cluster**: You can enable admin permissions when you create the cluster in the console or in the CLI by using the `--enable-admin-agent` flag in the `ibmcloud oc cluster create satellite` command.
+- **Admin access when you create a {{site.data.keyword.satelliteshort}} cluster**: You can enable admin permissions when you create the cluster in the console or in the CLI by using the `--enable-admin-agent` flag in the `ibmcloud oc cluster create satellite` command.
 After creating the cluster, you must perform a one-time login by running `ibmcloud ks cluster config` in the command line.
-* **Admin access for {{site.data.keyword.openshiftlong_notm}} clusters in the public cloud**: See [Registering existing {{site.data.keyword.openshiftshort}} clusters with {{site.data.keyword.satelliteshort}} Config](/docs/satellite?topic=satellite-satcon-existing).
+- **Admin access for {{site.data.keyword.openshiftlong_notm}} clusters in the public cloud**: See [Registering existing {{site.data.keyword.openshiftshort}} clusters with {{site.data.keyword.satelliteshort}} Config](/docs/satellite?topic=satellite-satcon-existing).
-* **Custom access, or access for {{site.data.keyword.satelliteshort}} clusters that you did not opt in for admin access**: Complete the following steps.
+- **Custom access, or access for {{site.data.keyword.satelliteshort}} clusters that you did not opt in for admin access**: Complete the following steps.

-**To customize access, or to add access for {{site.data.keyword.satelliteshort}} clusters that you did not opt in for admin access at cluster creation**:
+To customize access, or to add access for {{site.data.keyword.satelliteshort}} clusters that you did not opt in for admin access at cluster creation.

 1. [Access your {{site.data.keyword.satelliteshort}} cluster](/docs/openshift?topic=openshift-access_cluster#access_cluster_sat).